How do we learn about the properties of the Universe from the CMB?

 - The phase: when is the wave at its lowest point?

-Part 2
+Image 2

 Image Analysis 101

-In Fourier analysis, we take an image and express it in terms of the amplitudes and phases for every possible wavelength!
 Try this out for yourself.
 Upload a picture and see how it looks in Fourier space.
 The left image shows your uploaded image, the center panel is the amplitude for each different frequency and the final panel shows the phase.

 The filter option demonstrates a few operations we can apply to the image in Fourier space and how they impact the original image.
 These provide some insight into the different roles of Fourier scale and information in the phases vs amplitudes.